PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

   HostName tigressdata.princeton.edu
 ```

 The first line in each stanza above specifies alternative names for the host.
 Put your Princeton NetID in the second line.
+The third lines should remain unchanged.
+You can add additional clusters.

 ### If the Linux VPN is not working